Two-dimensional conformal field theory, full vertex algebra and current-current deformation

-Finally, as expected in physics, a chiral conformal field theory (vertex algebra) naturally appears as a subalgebra despite the definition of a full vertex algebra is independent of the theory of a vertex algebra.
-In fact, the holomorphic subspace $\ker \partial_\z|_F$ of a full vertex algebra $F$ forms a vertex algebra and $F$ is a module on $\ker \partial_\z|_F$ (see Proposition \ref{vertex_algebra}).
-Hence the full vertex algebra $F$ can be seen as an extension of the tensor product of holomorphic and anti-holomorphic vertex algebras $\ker \partial_\z |_F \otimes \ker \partial_z |_F$ (Proposition \ref{ker_hom}).
-This is an assumption in the study of Huang and Kong and actually the notions of a full field algebra \cite{HK} and a full vertex algebra are equivalent if the algebra is an extension of a tensor product of regular vertex operator algebras.
-This follows from \cite[Proposition 4.3]{M2} and \cite[Theorem 2.11]{HK}.
+Finally, as expected in physics, a chiral conformal field theory (vertex algebra) naturally appears as a subalgebra of a full vertex algebra.
+In fact, the chiral subspace $\ker \frac{d}{d\z}\bigl|_F$ of a full vertex algebra $F$ forms a vertex algebra, and $F$ is a module on $\ker \frac{d}{d\z}\bigl|_F$ (see Proposition \ref{vertex_algebra}).
+Hence the full vertex algebra $F$ can be seen as an extension of the tensor product of chiral and anti-chiral vertex algebras $\ker \frac{d}{d\z} \bigl|_F \otimes \ker \frac{d}{dz} \bigl|_F$ (Proposition \ref{ker_hom}).
+This is an assumption in the study of Huang and Kong.
+We note that the notions of a full field algebra \cite{HK} and a full vertex algebra are equivalent \footnote{Since a full vertex algebra satisfies {\it the associativity} and {\it the skew-symmetry} (Proposition \ref{translation}), if $\ker \frac{d}{d\z} \bigl|_F$ and $\ker \frac{d}{dz} \bigl|_F$ are regular VOAs, then $F$ is a full field algebra by \cite[Theorem 2.11]{HK}.
+Conversely, given a full field algebra $F$ that is an extension of regular vertex operator algebras, we see from \cite[Theorem 2.11]{HK} and \cite[Proposition 4.3]{M2} that $F$ gives a full vertex algebra.} if the algebra is an extension of a tensor product of chiral and anti-chiral regular vertex operator algebras.

 Now, we briefly review a deformation of two-dimensional conformal field theory in physics.
 The deformation of two-dimensional conformal field theory $F=\bigoplus_{h,\h\in \R}F_{h,\h}$ generated by a general field $O_k \in F_{h,\h}$ does not always preserve the conformal symmetry.
-This general deformation has been studied by many physicists, e.g., \cite{Z,EY} to understand a structure of quantum field theories.
+This general deformation has been studied by many physicists, e.g., \cite{Z,EY} to understand the structure of quantum field theories.
 Meanwhile, a deformation of a two-dimensional conformal field theory which preserves the conformal symmetry is known to be generated by a special field $O_k \in F_{1,1}$, called an (exactly) {\it marginal field} \cite{DVV}.